Lake Grace, Western Australia: Climate

 Lake Grace experiences a steppe climate (Köppen climate classification BSh).

 Natural disasters

-In late 2005 and early 2006, Lake Grace experienced two natural disasters.
-The first was a hail storm on 16 October 2005, which destroyed 500 hectares of wheat and barley crop and damaged a further 5,500 hectares, with some farmers reporting fields covered by up to 25 cm of hail and kilometres of road turned white.
+A hail storm on 16 October 2005 destroyed 500 hectares of wheat and barley crop and damaged a further 5,500 hectares, with some farmers reporting fields covered by up to 25 cm of hail and kilometres of road turned white.
 It was accompanied by about 60 mm of rainfall.

 On 13 January 2006, the town was flooded by Cyclone Clare, receiving 230 mm of rainfall.
 It was declared a disaster zone by the State Government.
-Just over two weeks later, the town received another 30 mm of rain from Tropical Cyclone Emma.
+Just over two weeks later, the town received another 30 mm of rain from Cyclone Emma.
 Large pumps were brought in to help dry out flooded roads, and the main highway to Perth was reopened six weeks later.
 Lake Grace normally receives 353.3 mm of rainfall per annum with 16.3 mm in January.